-CERTs is a public-private partnership staffed by four organizations in Minnesota.
+CERTs is a public-private partnership of four organizations in Minnesota.

 University of Minnesota Extension Regional Sustainable Development Partnerships